 In this case the person might have never found the pain nor been able to locate the source of it, if I hadn’t mentioned the event.
 What I did was remind them in enough detail that they remembered the event and the emotions came pouring out.
 As we talked about it, the emotions led them to some of the thoughts that gave rise to the emotions and even a good glimpse of the belief connected to the thought.

-When we have something for a long time our minds start to assume it is always going to be there, and the burden of the past creates an imagined future.
-We do not often realize it, which is to say we are not conscious of it, but our minds extrapolate the future based on the past.
-Remember, most of us do not live in the now, we live in the past (and not necessarily based on actual events but our modified memory of them) and the future.
-So when we have a loss, such as that of a loved one, not only are we dealing with that, we are also dealing with a loss of someone who has always been there in our minds as well as the loss of the imagined future that loved one wassupposed to be a part of.
+When we have something for a long time our minds start to assume it is always going to be there.
+One of the mental byproduct of such burdens of the past is the imagined future.
+We do not often realize it, which is to say we are not conscious of it, but our minds continually extrapolate the future based on the past.
+Remember, most of us do not live in the now.
+We live in the past, one not necessarily based on actual events but on modified memories of them, and the future.
+So when we have a loss, such as that of a loved one, not only are we dealing with that, we are also dealing with a loss of someone who has always been there in our minds as well as the loss of the imagined future that loved one was supposed to be a part of.
 This amplifies the pain we feel because not only have we lost this person in the present, we can feel robbed of the imagined future, or the extension of the past, that they were a part of.